george-steel/sigdigs-ebook/md-content/glossary.md

 Vanishing Room
 :   A natural extension of the concept of the Vanishing Cabinet, constructed for easy international shipping.
-Put things in, close the door, and they're teleported to the twin room somewhere else in the world.
+Put things in, close the door, and they’re teleported to the twin room somewhere else in the world.

 Veres Kezek
-:   The "Red Hands," one of the death squads of **Gellert Grindelwald** during his reign of terror.
+:   The “Red Hands,” one of the death squads of **Gellert Grindelwald** during his reign of terror.
 See also **Hírnökei.**

 Walpurgisnacht
-:   "Walpurgis Night," the night of April 30th, is a night of celebration for many Muggles.
+:   “Walpurgis Night,” the night of April 30th, is a night of celebration for many Muggles.
 It is named after St. Walpurga, and in many countries in Europe is marked by the building of big bonfires, evoking the fires in which witches were once burned.
 It is a